-- 5.1.3.1 The Anti-Doping Committee of the ISSF consists of: - 5.1.3.1.1 the chairman of the ISSF Medical Committee or his representative; - 5.1.3.1.2 one medical doctor of the Medical Committee appointed by the Executive Committee: - the President of the ISSF or one member from the ISSF Executive Committee or the ISSF Administrative Council appointed by the President: - 5.1.3.1.4 the ISSF Secretary General. - 5.1.3.2 The Anti-Doping Committee may call upon experts to advise them regarding scientific or organizational problems. - 5.1.3.3 The Anti-Doping Committee is responsible for the preparation, supervision and correct execution of the doping tests.
+- 5.1.3.1 The Anti-Doping Committee of the ISSF consists of: - 5.1.3.1.1 the chairman of the ISSF Medical Committee or his representative; - 5.1.3.1.2 one medical doctor of the Medical Committee appointed by the Executive Committee; - 5.1.3.1.3 the President of the ISSF or one member from the ISSF Executive Committee or the ISSF Administrative Council appointed by the President; - 5.1.3.1.4 the ISSF Secretary General. - 5.1.3.2 The Anti-Doping Committee may call upon experts to advise them regarding scientific or organizational problems. - 5.1.3.3 The Anti-Doping Committee is responsible for the establishment of the Test Distribution Plan, supervision, and correct execution of the doping tests.